Nora's Hair Salon: Plot

 Nora Harper (Jenifer Lewis) is an African-American businesswoman who owns a hair salon in Los Angeles, California.
 She keeps a watchful eye over her employees, friends, relatives, and regular customers.
 Lilleana (Tatyana Ali) is a new employee from the Dominican Republic who is in an abusive relationship with Bennie (Bobby Brown).
 Chloe (Tamala Jones) is a hairstylist with aspirations of a career in show business.
 Ming (Lucille Soong) is an opinionated manicurist with anger issues.
-Devin (Jean-Claude LaMarre) is a bisexual man who is uncertain about his relationship with Delicious (Donn Swaby), and fears losing his girlfriend (played by Lil' Kim as herself) in the event she discovers his attraction to men.
+Devin (Jean-Claude La Marre) is a bisexual man who is uncertain about his relationship with Delicious (Donn Swaby), and fears losing his girlfriend (played by Lil' Kim as herself) in the event she discovers his attraction to men.
 Later in the film, Nora suffers a heart attack; her friends from the salon hope for her recovery, but she dies shortly before the end of the film.
 In the end, the salon remains open, selling Nora's hairstyling products.